Kyaa Super Kool Hain Hum: Critical reception

 Anupama Chopra of Hindustan Times gave 1.5/5 stars, commenting that "Writer-director Sachin Yardi is too lazy to create a plot, so the film is just a series of gags that allow him to bung in as many puerile sexual innuendos as possible.
 Kyaa Super Kool Hain Hum becomes a drag within the first twenty minutes and then continues for another two hours or so."
 Rajeev Masand of CNN-IBN gave it 1.5/5 stars, saying that "I'm going with one-and-a-half out of five for 'Kyaa Super Kool Hain Hum'.
 It's not that the humor's adult that is the issue here, it's that it doesn't make you laugh!"
 Mayank Shekhar of Daily Bhaskar gave the movie 1.5/5 stars, stating that "All the humour is in the lines.
 The dialogue writer of this film is a decent chutkula writer, suited best for stand-up comedies or hasya kavitas.
 You know at some point the jokes will dry up.
 They'll start exhausting you with their only meaning; let alone the double meaning.
 The film will lose energy too, given there wasn't much of a plot to keep it going for this long."
 Raja Sen of Rediff gave the movie 1.5/5 stars, stating that "Sachin Yardi's Kyaa Super Kool Hain Hum is, an A-rated film that feels the need to shy away from swearwords and put big, forbidding 'Adults' stickers onto even copulating canines.
 The film wants to be racy, but has television-friendliness forced onto its very being: which explains actors dropping their jaws at the (suggested) mention of genitalia and constantly hiding behind clumsy innuendo."
 Blessy Chettiar of DNA India gave the movie 1/5 stars, commenting that "Tawdry innuendos, racial slurs, repugnant gibes at the gay community and overall cheap humour define the 'kool' of KSKHH.
 Sorry boss, we define our own cool, and KSKHH figures nowhere close."
 Karan Anshuman of Mumbai Mirror gave 1/5 stars, saying that "There are sex comedies.
 Then there are bad sex comedies.
 Then there is just bad.
 And then finally – right at the bottom of this pile – there is KSKHH.
 It has innuendos so obvious, swearing so uninhibited, and gestures so lewd, that you can only imagine what must be going on in the writers' minds to distill this from their imaginations."
 Saibal Chatterjee of NDTV gave the movie 1/5 stars, concluding that "Kyaa Super Kool Hain Hum strives very hard indeed to be a worthy adult comedy, a poor Indian country cousin of American Pie, but all it manages to be is a juvenile and clunky ride through unending yards of the kind of laboured gags that went out of vogue with Dada Kondke.
 The film is ostensibly targeted at the teen segment and it might even find some takers there.
 But it barely passes muster as a sex comedy.
 It's crude, crass and completely clueless."
 Janhavi Samant of Mid-Day gave the movie 0.5/5 stars, stating that "The whole film is pretty much avoidable.
 Neither vulgar enough to denounce, nor gross enough to outrage, nor absurd enough to be funny, just plain indifferent and insipid."
-Subhash K Jha of Indicine gave the movie 0/5 stars, commenting that "So is risque sexy?
-Is raunchy cool?
-You decide.
-As far as I am concerned I am still too numbed by the ceaseless torrent of verbal obscenity to figure out if a barrage of dirty puns and phallic objects being stuck into every conceivable hole, strung together in a succession of gags and episodes can be called a film."